Featured Post

 Old Bean Creek Cemetery, site of Jesse Bean homestead in Old Salem, TN

 Jesse fought in the TN militia during the war of 1812.
 He was assigned to western TN, parts of which were about to become Arkansas and Missouri.
-Perhaps this is why he chose to relocate to AR shortly after the war.
-By 1818, he was living in Pleasant Hill (Little Mulberry), Lawrence Co., AR (now Crawford Co.)(Ref 8) where he helped to establish the first Baptist Sunday School (Ref 9).
-At this time, however, the Cherokees had rights to the land, having ceded their ancestral eastern homelands in Tennessee, Virginia, Georgia, and North/South Carolina (Ref 10).
-In return for this relocation, the Treaty of 1817 promised them land in Arkansas as a reservation, in which they would be free to fish, hunt, and live according to their native customs, without interference from White settlers.
+Likely this is why he later chose the area for his homestead.
+By 1818, he was living in now Pleasant Hill (Little Mulberry), Lawrence Co., AR (now Crawford Co.)(Ref 8) where he helped to establish the first Baptist Sunday School (Ref 9).
+At this time, however, the Cherokee peoples had rights to the land, having already ceded their ancestral eastern homelands in Tennessee, Virginia, Georgia, and North/South Carolina in exchange (Ref 10).
+In return for this relocation, the Treaty of 1817 had promised them reservation land in Arkansas, on which they were to be free to fish, hunt, and live according to their native customs, with protection from White settler interference.

 In 1819, when the government caught word of the White settlers living on this land, they initially honored the Native American treaty, and ordered the settlers to leave.
 An exception was made for Jesse Bean's family, as well as the family of Judge Sanders (Ref.
 8, p.606).
 They were both blacksmiths by trade; skills which were highly desired by both Native and European peoples alike (see Note 6).
 It is said that a few others managed to remain as well, and thus the White settlement of Pleasant Hill lived alongside the Cherokee settlement of Chekelee (later Mulberry) for a decade (see Note 5).
 Because of it being the only allowed White settlement during this period of Cherokee occupation, it is now the oldest town within the county as well (Ref.
 8, p.644).